gabriellegall/dbt_netsuite/README.md

 Two packages are used in this project :

 ## dbt_utils
-This package was integrated to produce dynamic models (automatic schema drift to upper layers), most notably through the macros dbt_utils.star and dbt_utils.union_relations
+This package was primarily integrated to produce dynamic models (automatic schema drift to upper layers), through the macros dbt_utils.star and dbt_utils.union_relations.

 ## dbt_artifacts
 This package was integrated to log the Dbt executions effortlessly.
 Those Dbt executions are recorded under the schema **'log'** created for this purpose.
-The dbt_artifacts models are only loaded when the Dbt target is set to 'prod'
+The dbt_artifacts models are only loaded when the Dbt target is set to 'prod'.